SushyDev/vapor-store/README.md

 ### How to set up

 1. Download & Install Vapor Store
-2. Create an account for the SteamGrid API
+2. Create an account for the SteamGrid API and get the [key](https://www.steamgriddb.com/profile/preferences)
-3. Get a SteamGrid Key
-4. Enter your SteamGRid Key in the Vapor Store settings
+3. Enter your SteamGrid Key in the Vapor Store settings
-5. Get a repo file
-6. Load the repo file in the Vapor Store settings
+4. Download a repo file and select it in the Vapor Store settings

 ### How to build